 - You will be asked to put on a hospital gown. - The doctor and the therapists will place you on a specialized body frame to do the CT scan.
-Intravenous contrast will be administered.
-A CT scan, and in some cases an MRI, is performed after the CT simulation to help the team of doctors, physicists (person who oversees the quality of patient plans and radiation-delivery machines), and dosimetrists (person who determines the proper radiation dose for treatment) develop a personalized treatment plan. - Breathing training may be provided and a compression plate may be placed on your abdomen as part of the set-up process.

-Tattoos will be placed to help ensure that you are in the same position for each treatment.
+Intravenous contrast will usually be administered.
+A CT scan, and in some cases an MRI, is performed after the CT simulation to help the team of doctors, physicists (person who oversees the quality of patient plans and radiation delivery machines), and dosimetrists (person who determines the proper radiation dose for treatment) develop a personalized treatment plan. - Tattoos will be placed to help ensure that you are in the same position for each treatment.
 These permanent tattoos are the size of a pencil point.